 Let the raking begin!
 Or not.
 After a beautiful display of fall colors, those pretty leaves will be all over the ground.
 There are two schools of thought on dealing with fall leaves, but we’ll talk more about that at the end of this post.
 Let’s tackle these other chores first to ready your yard and gardens for spring.

 This list of garden chores is loosely based on Zone 5.
-Check this map for your zone.
 Adjust for your zone or micro-climate.

 1. Continue Harvesting